6 benefits of microservices for your digital project

 As the saying goes, you’re no stronger than your weakest link.
 If monolithic system architectures are like a massive bridge, where one weakness leads to the collapse or stultification of the entire structure—a microservices architecture is like a modular bridge, where each part alone cannot topple the rest of the structure by its own demise.

-Independent components entail that failure in one will not affect all the others in the same grave way.
-A microservice can be down without all the others being down, and it’s easier to isolate and discover where the failure stems from.
+Having independent components means that failure in one will not affect all the others in the same grave way.
+A microservice can be down without all the others being down, and it’s easier to isolate and discover where a failure originates.

 In this way, your project can run smoothly (or as smooth as possible) when one microservice encounters an error, continuing to serve your co-workers or your clients.
 All while your developers can work steadily—knowing that catastrophe is not imminent.

-Instead of browsing through a convoluted monolithic system, a microservices architecture can be arrayed in a logical and neat way, giving your developers a picture of the essential structure quickly, and letting them focus on their respective microservices.
+Instead of browsing through a convoluted monolithic system, a microservices architecture can be arrayed in a logical and neat way, quickly giving your developers a picture of the essential structure, and letting them focus on their respective microservices.
 A neat overview accordingly leads to an easier way to make changes and having full control over what’s where.

 Due to the independent and modular nature of a microservices architecture, you are more free to scale the services that need scaling at the pace of your project’s needs.
-If you need more insurance calculator power, then juice it up without having to juice up other services as well.
+If you need more insurance calculator power, then juice it up without having to affect other services as well.

 Smaller pieces can run in the cloud faster, and microservices lay no obstacles in the way of choosing where to run the given service.
 Tools like Kubernetes help you manage and scale solutions like this.